ibm-messaging/mq-docker/README.md

 sudo docker build --tag mq ./server/
 ```

-To build alternative versions, you can use commands similar to the following:
+To build alternative versions, you can download the source from one of the Git branches, for example:

 ```
+git clone -b mq-8 https://github.com/ibm-messaging/mq-docker ./mq-8-docker
-sudo docker build --tag mq:8 --file ./server/Dockerfile-mq8 ./server/
+sudo docker build --tag mq:8 ./mq-8-docker/
 ```

 # Usage